fachra/NeuronSet/README.md

 ## Citation

-If you use any mesh in NeuronSet, please cite [NeuroMorpho.Org](https://neuromorpho.org/) and the citations included in each archive.
+If you use any mesh in NeuronSet, please cite [NeuroMorpho.Org](https://neuromorpho.org/) and the citations related to the archives used.

 If NeuronSet is helpful for your research, please also consider cite [swc2mesh](https://github.com/fachra/swc2mesh).
 See [CITATION.bib](CITATION.bib).